The types of building drawings required for the execution of projects are prepared by the Architect. Structural consultant and other consultants.

 While a consultant is capable of developing concepts for the project types of building drawings and designs, Architects Consultants with wide field experience are able to give better and detailed drawings.

-types of building drawings required details enable the site engineer to execute his work with speed, accuracy, and quality.
+types of building drawings required details to enable the site engineer to execute his work with speed, accuracy, and quality.

-- In case of insufficient details in a drawing, the site engineer/site in-charge should get his doubts clarified from the architect/Consultant.
+- In case of insufficient details in a drawing, the site engineer/site in charge should get his doubts clarified from the architect/Consultant.

 - If due to workload, contacting the Architect or Consultant for minor detailing is not possible. the ‘assumption factor’ comes into the picture.

 - The assumption factor varies from engineer to engineer and may alter the basic concept of the particular work.

 - This in turn may lead to re-doing the work, ultimately causing heavy losses to the company and discouraging exposure to the site engineer.

 - Therefore, the engineer should prepare a list of the drawings with details that are required for the execution of the project.